ugrewer/APSIM_RotationTraining/docs/continuous cropping of a single crop.rst

    The sowing rule manager script indicating the required conditions for sowing to be initiated by APSIM.

-As always in APSIM, you can see that many pre-defined function are available through predefined ``manager scripts``.
+As always in APSIM, you can see that many pre-defined function are available through predefined *manager scripts*.
 You can see a range of alternative sowing rules by clicking on ``Home`` > ``Management toolbox`` > ``Plant``.

 .. figure:: _static/APSIMscreenshot_MgmtToolbox.png
-   :alt: APSIM Clock node
+   :alt: APSIM MgmtToolbox
    :align: center
    :width: 50%

    Overview of predefined sowing rules under the **Plant** folder in the APSIM Management toolbox.

-While these predefined ``manager scripts`` provide many functionalities, APSIM transparently exposes the underlying **C# code** under the ``Script`` tab.
+While these predefined *manager scripts* provide many functionalities, APSIM transparently exposes the underlying **C# code** under the ``Script`` tab.
-Instead of using predefined ``manager scripts``, this easily allows users to write their own customised rules for management actions.
+Instead of using predefined *manager scripts*, this easily allows users to write their own customised rules for management actions.
-For users not familiar with C#, the predefined ``manager scripts`` are useful starting points, that allow sub-elements to be modified or removed as needed.
+For users not familiar with C#, the predefined *manager scripts* are useful starting points, that allow sub-elements to be modified or removed as needed.

 .. figure:: _static/APSIMscreenshot_ContSorghumCarryOver_SowingRuleScript.png
-   :alt: APSIM Clock node
+   :alt: APSIM SowingRuleScript
    :align: center
    :width: 100%